jumpcutking/threads/README.md

 ## Breaking Changes
 Beginning with version 1.1.9, Threads will now throw errors to ensure that IDs (threads and actions) are unique and not null strings.
 The individual threads will receive their IDs from the thread manager and will no longer be setting their own id.

-## Depreciated
+## Deprecated
 Verbose is an option provided on both thread.init() and threads.add() functions.
-SetVerbose is now depreciated.
+SetVerbose is now deprecated.
 It will be removed soon.

 ## Warning
 It's a different approach than worker threads; it's designed for a sophisticated app like a socket server or an electron app.
 Unfortunately, as of now, it can't be used in a browser.